agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 console.log(`Split ${docs.length} documents into ${splitDocs.length} chunks`);
 // Split 100 documents into 1873 chunks

-// Generate embeddings using OpenAI (in reality you'll need to work in batches to avoid timeouts) import OpenAI from "openai";
+// Generate embeddings using OpenAI (in practice you'll need to work in batches to avoid timeouts) import OpenAI from "openai";
 const openai = new OpenAI();
 const response = await openai.embeddings.create({